IMpcuong/dot/awesome-git/README.md

 git checkout -b <BRANCH_NAME> <COMMIT_HASH>
 ```

-- Revert the repo to latest changes has been applied:
+- Revert (clean any changes that have not been indexed) the current directory to latest commit has been applied:

 ```bash
 git checkout .
 ```

-Have the same idea with the previous checkout command
+- Restore all the patches that were indexed using `git add`:

 ```bash
 git restore --staged <FILES>
 ```

-- Revert a file to most recent commit
+- Revert a file to most recent commit:

 ```bash
 git checkout <path_to_file>
 git checkout HEAD -- <path_to_file>
 ```

-- Checkout to a file from another branch:
+- Checkout a file back to the latest commit version that was recognized by the remote branch:

 ```bash
 git checkout origin/BRANCH_NAME -- <file_name>